Direct Mass Flow Meter: Coriolis versus Thermal Mass Flow Meters

 - Thermal mass flow meters

-Coriolis flowmeters provide a direct mass flow measurement based upon the deflection force of the fluid moving through a vibrating tube; there is no need to compensate for temperature, pressure, and density.
+Coriolis flowmeters provide a direct mass flow measurement based on the deflection force of the fluid moving through a vibrating tube; there is no need to compensate for temperature, pressure, and density.

-These meters highly accurate, highly reliable with high turndown capabilities, and are unaffected by flow profile, even down to very low flow rates.
+These meters are highly accurate, highly reliable with high turndown capabilities, and are unaffected by flow profile, even down to very low flow rates.
 They can measure a mixture of gases, unknown gases, and fluids moving between gas-liquid states.
 The meters are custody transfer approved.
 Once installed, the Coriolis flow meters require little maintenance as there are no moving parts.
 While historically, Coriolis flowmeters were used more for smaller (4″ and less) lines, there have been significant strides from manufacturers now offering flowmeters for 6″ and above lines.

 Coriolis meters are costly to purchase and install, though they have a low cost of ownership over their lifespan.
 In larger line sizes, typically above 4″, the costs become prohibitive.
-While they are very accurate for liquids, gas flow measurement can be challenging because of their low density.
+While they are very accurate for liquids, gas flow measurements can be challenging because of their low density.
 It may be unsuitable in applications of low flow, low pressure, or where there is a pressure drop across the meter.

 Thermal Mass Flow Meter

 Thermal mass flow meters measure the mass flow based on heat transfer from a heated element.
 The meter injects heat into the gas stream and measures how quickly the warmth disperses, and this value is proportional to the mass flow.
 As the Coriolis meter, with mass flow measurement, additional pressure and temperature correction is not required.
 The thermal mass flow meter provides acceptable accuracy and repeatability and is easy to install.

 A good upstream and downstream straight run is needed to achieve a fully developed flow profile with thermal mass flow measurement.
 As a rule of thumb, a straight run distance of 20 upstream pipe diameters and ten downstream pipe diameters is needed (depending on the disturbances).
-Some manufacturers, such as Sage Metering, sell flow conditioners to create a uniform flow profile when sufficient straight run is a challenge.
+Some manufacturers, such as Sage Metering, sell flow conditioners to create a uniform flow profile when achieving a sufficient straight run is challenging.